-Among other things, A/B testing enables you to track link conversion rates.
-How can these results help you?
+Among other things, A/B split testing enables you to track link conversion rates.
+How can this data help you?

-- It helps you to better understand your audience.
+- It helps you better understand your audience.

-- It enables you to improve future practices, increasing your conversions easily.
+- It enables you to improve future practices, increasing your conversions.

 Don’t make the mistake of relying on CTRs alone.
-Conversion rates are a more important indicator of your business’s success, and their tracking enables you to improve upon them.
+Conversion rates are a more important indicator of your business’s success, and tracking conversion rates enables you to improve upon them.

 3. Test Different URL Destinations